khaiyra/Data-Analysis-Project/README.md

 # Future Work

 Increase the dataset with more transactions over the months so as to better understand sales trends, making this project more robust and determine its growth.
+Also, Build a model to predict/forecast for future sales.

 # Standout Section